Rope Links

 - Some braids of polyester are quite stiff and don't work very well in blocks.

 - Polyester is not suitable if the load is subject to jerking.
 It does not give as nylon does.
+In these applications it might only be used as the outside protective layer.

 The safe loading of a rope is a 1/10 to 1/12 of its breaking strength.
 Remember that knots weaken a rope as does age, wear, chemical attack etc.